 HFS+ is a file system in Mac OS.
 When HFS+ file system converts to RAW file system, you cannot open the external hard drive or read any data.
 If you want to access the external hard drive which says RAW file system, system will warn to format the disk drive.
 You should think it carefully if you want to format your external hard drive from RAW to HFS+ file system because formatting will erase all previous data.
-If you do not want to lose all data, this article will tell how to recover files when external HFS+ hard drive shows RAW.
+If you do not want to lose all data, this article will tell how to recover deleted files from external HDD free HFS+ when it shows RAW.

 It is easy to recover data by using data recovery software when an external HFS+ file system converts to RAW. iCare Data Recovery is a data recovery program, with which you are able to recover all lost files such as images, videos, music and more off external hard drive when it is not accessible due to RAW file system.
 In order to recover data from external hard drive HFS+ file system for Mac, you need to connect the external HDD to Windows PC because iCare Data Recovery only supports Windows OS.
-Now, you can follow the steps below to recover data when external hard disk changes file system from HFS+ to RAW:
+Now, you can follow the steps below for recovery of external hard drive when it changes file system from HFS+ to RAW:

 Step1.
 Download and install iCare Data Recovery on computer.
 Launch the software and select a proper scan mode.